-Our attorneys, paralegals, summer associates and other professionals worldwide have donated about 160,000 hours of legal services in both 2017 and 2018.
-By providing direct representation and partnering with human rights, legal reform and other organizations, Ropes & Gray helps impoverished individuals, underserved communities, nonprofits and small businesses.
+Our attorneys, paralegals, summer associates and other professionals worldwide donated more than 170,000 hours of legal services in 2019.
+By providing direct representation and partnering with human rights, legal reform and other organizations, Ropes & Gray helps impoverished individuals, underserved communities, nonprofits and small businesses that might otherwise lack access to legal services.

 For its pro bono efforts, Ropes & Gray has received numerous accolades, including:

-- The 2019 Vault “Best Law Firms to Work For” guide ranked Ropes & Gray number six among U.S. firms in the “Pro Bono” category.
+- The 2020 Vault “Best Law Firms to Work For” guide ranked Ropes & Gray number three among U.S. firms in the “Pro Bono” category.

-- Ropes & Gray earned the number one ranking on The American Lawyer’s 2018 “A-List,” an annual ranking of the top 20 law firms in the United States.
-The firm’s pro bono work factored strongly in the prestigious honor.
+- Since 2017, Ropes & Gray has been ranked in the top three on The American Lawyer’s “A-List,” an annual ranking of the top 20 law firms in the United States.
+The firm’s pro bono work factors strongly in this prestigious honor.

 Our pro bono activities are varied and cover a variety of legal areas, including political asylum and immigration, probate and family, education, civil litigation, constitutional/civil rights/legislation, poverty, environmental, real estate, small business, and bankruptcy.